Marketo is a cloud lead management and marketing solution.

 Marketo API supports selecting data from certain objects only by their identifying fields.
 These are the following objects: Companies, Opportunities, OpportunityRoles, SalesPersons, and all the custom objects.
 Thus, you cannot get data from these tables unless values of some of their identifying fields of the records you want to get are explicitly specified.
 You can specify these IDs, for example, by filtering data from these tables by IDs.

 Synchronization and Replication with Incremental Updates enabled are not supported for objects without Created At or Updated At fields.
-Both fields must be present for this functionality.
+Both fields must be present for synchronization.
+Replication with incremental updates requires at least one of the fields.

 To connect to Marketo, you need to specify the domain to connect to, client id, and client secret.